BlockchainCommons/SmartCustodyWhitePapers/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ##### Physical Theft, Sophisticated

 _A purposeful physical theft of private keys._ “I know you have cryptocurrency and I want to steal your keys.
 I’m not a fancy hacker or email spoofer.
 Instead, I’m someone who can successfully stage a real-world crime.
 I’ll break into your house or your safety deposit box.
 Cut the music for my heist scene.”

+#### Supply-Chain Attack

+_A logistical theft._ “I’m the slyest of thieves because I worm my way into your life without your even knowing.
+I corrupt your hardware before it gets to you.
+My goal is to mess with your devices so that I can mess with your digital assets, and you may never figure out how I did it!”

 #### CATEGORY: Loss by Mistakes